firebuild/firebuild/README.md

 <img align="center" alt="Firebuild accelerates cc and ld with LTO" src="doc/parallel-make-acceleration.svg">

-The commands can be compilation or other build artifact generation steps, tests or any command that produces predictable output.
+The commands can be compilation or other build artifact generation steps, tests, or any command that produces predictable output.
 The commands to cache and replay from the cache are determined automatically based on `firebuild`'s [configuration](etc/firebuild.conf) and each command's and its children's observed behavior.